My rating: 4 of 5 stars

 Jim later implies that the snake is the devil (“the ancient eldest Evil”), while the psychoanalytic critic will see a phallus; both interpretations are too crude and literal, but the snake is akin to the devil in revealing that not all of the universe means humanity well and akin to sexuality in showing nature to be an overmastering and devouring force rather than a benevolent womb.
 One of the novel’s many interpolated stories echoes this theme, when the dying Russian immigrant Pavel tells of how, back in the Old Country, he sacrificed both bride and groom to a pack of wolves pursuing a bridal party across the snowbound landscape.
 And this section’s central event, the grisly suicide of Mr. Shimerda, is not one simple pastoral can accommodate.
 Jim’s grandfather’s solemn Protestant piety (he says of the Catholic Mr. Shimerda’s religious practice, “The prayers of all good people are good”) does not quite apply to the realities of the world.

 The second section, “The Hired Girls,” moves the action three years ahead and from country to town.
-Leaving behind pastoral regionalism, the novel becomes a “revolt from the village.”
+Leaving behind pastoral regionalism, the novel becomes what critics have called a “revolt from the village.”
 As he passes through adolescence, Jim grows more and more disgusted with the life of small-town America:

 This guarded mode of existence was like living under a tyranny.
 People’s speech, their voices, their very glances, became furtive and repressed.
 Every individual taste, every natural appetite, was bridled by caution.
 The people asleep in those houses, I thought, tried to live like the mice in their own kitchens; to make no noise, to leave no trace, to slip over the surface of things in the dark.
 The growing piles of ashes and cinders in the back yards were the only evidence that the wasteful, consuming process of life went on at all.